How to Save a Webpage as a PDF File on Mac and Windows

 Downloading web pages is a convenient way to access the content of a site for offline use.
-And saving a webpage in PDF format helps preserve the structure of the page and makes it easy to share with others.
+Saving a webpage in PDF format helps preserve the structure of the page and makes it easy to share with others.

 There are many tools available which let you save a webpage as a PDF, including the browsers themselves, but sometimes you need even more control of your files.
-In this guide, we’ll explain how to convert web pages into PDF format using our feature-rich C# library, IronPDF, as well as recommend a couple of alternative tools which offer basic functionality.
+In this guide, we’ll explain how to convert web pages into PDF format using our feature-rich C# library, IronPDF, and recommend a couple of alternative tools that offer basic functionality.

 First of all, open Visual Studio and go to File -> New Project -> Console Application.
 Enter your project name, choose the location you want to save it to, and hit the Next button.
 Select the latest .NET Framework and then Create.
 Once your project is up and running, it’s time to add our library.